Recipe: Easy Egg & Veggie Bake

 - 1/2 C milk of choice

-- Add 1 Tbsp olive oil to a large skillet on the stove top over medium heat.
-Place the ground sausage in the skillet and begin to break it up with a spatula or wooden spoon.
-Allow to cook, stirring occasionally, until sausage is browned and fully cooked through, about 6-7 minutes.
+- Add 1 Tbsp olive oil to large skillet on stovetop over medium heat.
+Place ground sausage in skillet and begin to break it up with spatula or wooden spoon.
+Cook, stirring occasionally, until sausage is browned and fully cooked, 6-7 minutes.

-- Remove sausage and veggies from heat and set aside.
+- Remove sausage and veggies from heat.
+Set aside.

-- In a large bowl, whisk the eggs, milk, and 1/4 C of the shredded cheese together.
-Pour half of this egg mixture over the hash brown potatoes in the baking pan.
-Top with the sausage and vegetables, then the remaining egg mixture, and finally the remaining 1/4 C cheese.
+- In large bowl, whisk eggs, milk, and optional 1/4 C shredded cheese together.
+Pour half of mixture over hash browns in baking pan.
+Top with sausage and vegetables, remaining egg mixture, and remaining optional 1/4 C cheese.

 - For the sausage: ground turkey, beef, or chicken, cooked shredded chicken, crumbled pre-cooked bacon, or chopped tofu

-- For the cheese: dairy-free cheese, nutritional yeast
+- For the cheese: dairy-free cheese, avocado, or nutritional yeast